ShadowSD10/Notepad-2.0/README.md

 # Notepad 2.0
-An Enhanced version of notepad made using Java Swing
+An alternate version of Notepad made using Java Swing

-This project was made in Java 8 using notepad++.
+This project was made in Java 8 using Notepad++.

 # How to run
-• Make sure you have jdk 1.8.0 or above version.
-(It might also work with version 1.6 & 1.7)
+• Make sure you have JDK 1.8.0 or above version.
+(It might also work with versions 1.6 & 1.7)
-• Use any IDE or command promt to run the file
+• Use any IDE or command prompt to run the file

 # Screenshots
 ![home](https://github.com/ShadowSD10/Notepad2.0/assets/137081476/567966a6-fe46-43e2-af44-e0010d1fc97f)